lidl-shungite/Obj-Seg-Doc/README.md

-# Object Segmentation using YOLOv8 and U-Net
+# :blue[Object Segmentation using YOLOv8 and U-Net]

 This repository contains the